mopidy/mopidy/docs/running/service.rst

 The exact way Mopidy behaves when it runs as a service might vary depending on your operating system or distribution.
-The following applies to Debian, Ubuntu, Raspbian, and Arch Linux.
+The following applies to Debian, Ubuntu, Raspberry Pi OS, and Arch Linux.
 Hopefully, other distributions packaging Mopidy will make sure this works the same way on their distribution.